UK · Healthcare · GLACIS guides · Updated April 2026

 • Regulatory certainty and reduced development risk

-Benefits for NHS
+Benefits for the NHS

 • Early access to promising AI innovations